Bergen Alliance Counseling Services LLC

-Grief is a process not an "Illness" at Bergen Alliance we work with individuals and families who are going through a process of grief.
+Grief is a process not an "Illness", at Bergen Alliance we work with individuals and families who are going through the process of grief.
 We also offer groups that individuals can join to share with others going through loss.
-It can be extremely helpful sharing with others who actually know what you are going through and are also dealing with some form of loss.
+It can be extremely helpful sharing with others who actually know what you are going through and who are also dealing with some form of loss.
 Our goal is to provide a safe and supportive environment for people who are grieving the death of a significant other, illness, or tragic event.
-We specialize in working with those affected by some form of devastating loss.
-We hope to facilitate healing and improve coping by offering emotional support, education and guidance through each individual or families journey.
+We specialize in working with those affected by some form of a devastating loss.
+Our goal is to facilitate healing and improve coping by offering emotional support, education and guidance through each individual or families journey.

 .
 Bargaining: This stage keeps the focus on the past to avoid the feelings in the present.
 Individuals quite often turn to religion at this stage and they may accept that their loved one went to a better place.
 Individuals look for a soothing reason to be okay with the loss.

 .Depression: Eventually grief will enter a deeper level with intense feelings of emptiness, loss, and fear.
 This part of the grieving process can last several weeks, months, and in some cases years.
 Individuals quite often will withdraw, sleep a lot, and have a loss in appetite.
 They quite often do not have the energy to do anything, go anywhere, or distract themselves from the pain.

 Acceptance: Once we have gone through the sadness and depression associated with our bereavement, we can start to accept what has happened and slowly start to move on with life in the present.
 The emptiness and loss never truly goes away, but individuals learn how to live their lives in spite of the loss.
 There are often periods of a trigger, which can bring back the depression or anger.